awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 `LustreConfiguration`  <a name="cfn-fsx-filesystem-lustreconfiguration"></a>
 The Lustre configuration for the file system being created\.
-The following parameters are not supported for file systems with the Lustre `Persistent_2` deployment type\.
+The following parameters are not supported for file systems with a data repository association\.
 +  `AutoImportPolicy`
 +  `ExportPath`
 +  `ImportedChunkSize`